I am going to try to convince you to save your vegetable scraps to make stock.

 This isn’t some life-changing tip that’ll make your cooking better by leaps and bounds.
 It isn’t some hack that’ll save you time, or “blow your mind,” or reorder your understanding of how to prepare food for yourself at home.
 It isn’t even particularly convenient, and the reward isn’t as clear cut as adding fish sauce to chili or salting your steaks an hour before throwing them on the grill.
 It isn’t even something that Serious Eats can get 100% behind as an editorial recommendation, like reverse-searing roasts, or spatchcocking chickens, or using baking powder to assist with achieving crispier cooked poultry skin, because it isn’t really a hard and fast rule that everyone on staff observes with any kind of regularity.

 Rather, it is something I do and have done for a very long time, mostly because I am (sometimes) frugal to the point of absurdity.
-But I believe that many of our readers might find this practice useful, particularly as it seems that more people are cooking at home more of the time, due to the conditions imposed upon us by the coronavirus pandemic.
+But I believe that many of our readers might find this practice useful, particularly as it seems that more people are cooking at home more of the time, especially after living through an extended pandemic.
 And while the bottom line is pretty self-explanatory—save your scraps, use them for stock—I have over the years devised a kind of system for using them, which has in turn produced a kind of light philosophy about cooking, and some of you may find an explanation of both useful or instructive.

 Or maybe not; if the idea doesn’t appeal to you, you needn’t read on, because, again, the lesson here is simple: Save all the detritus produced by chopping vegetables, put it in a freezer bag (which you should reuse) in your freezer, and when you have an ample amount, use them to make some kind of stock.